developeregrem/symfony-routes-converter/README.md

 ## Usage

 Copy the file `ConvertRouteLoader.php` and `MigrateRoutesCommandAttributes`into the Command folder of your project you want to convert (`src/Command`).
-Run the following command to execute the conversation:
+Run the following command to execute the conversion:

     php bin/console app:MigrateRoutesCommandAttributes config/routes.yml